BaseGraph/BaseGraph/docs/classes/directedgraph.rst

     // graph.addEdgeIdx(1, 5); throws std::out_of_range

-Here is a small complete example to show how to compute the out degree of a vertex and the reciprocity (see :ref:`directed metrics <directedmetrics>`) of a directed graph
+Here is a small example that computes the out degree of a vertex using a BaseGraph::DirectedGraph

 .. literalinclude:: /../example/directed_graph.cpp
     :language: cpp